anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   is performed as described in BRSKI.

   Note: From the definition of the interaction with the MASA in
-  {{RFC8995, Section 5}} follows that it may be synchronous (voucher request with nonce) or asynchronous (voucher request without nonce).
+  {{RFC8995, Section 5}} follows that it may be synchronous (using voucher request with nonces) or asynchronous (using nonceless voucher requests).

 * Ownership tracker: as defined in BRSKI.

-The following list describes the target domain components that can optionally be operated in the off-site backend of the target domain.
+The following list describes backend target domain components, which may be located on-site or off-site in the target domain.

-* PKI RA: Performs certificate management functions for the domain as a centralized public-key infrastructure for the domain operator.
+* PKI RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.
   As far as not already done by the domain registrar, it performs the final validation and authorization of certification requests.
 Otherwise, the RA co-located with the domain registrar directly connects to the PKI CA.

-* PKI CA: Performs certificate generation by signing the certificate structure requested in already authenticated and authorized certification requests.
+* PKI CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or and an extra PKI RA.

 Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into four phases